cloudant/java-cloudant/README.md

 ### Advanced Configuration

 #### ConnectOptions
-Besides the account and password options, you can add an optional `com.cloudant.client.api.model.ConnectOptions` value, which will initialize HttpClient (the underlying HTTP library) as you need it.
+Besides the account and password options, you can add an optional `com.cloudant.client.api.model.ConnectOptions` value to specify some advanced configuration options.

 ~~~ java
 ConnectOptions connectOptions = new ConnectOptions()